apache/flink/docs/dev/table/hive/read_write_hive.md

 Optimization is used automatically when the following conditions are met:

 - Columns without complex data type, like hive types: List, Map, Struct, Union.
-- Hive version greater than or equal to version 2.0.0.

 This feature is turned on by default.
 If there is a problem, you can use this config option to close ORC Vectorized Optimization: